bernardoVale/python-for-devops/markdown.md

 ???
 1. Show how to import the code `import fib`
 1. Show method `dir()` that shows what was imported
-1. Show how to import only fib.
+1. Show how to import only fib function. as alias too
 1. Add some code to fibo.py to show that it will be executed
 1. import * to show that global `_MAGIC_VAR` won't get imported